ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ##### Syntax {#syntax-name}
 {: unnumbered}

-A name //PICKER// `'<name>'` addresses at most one object member value.
+A name //PICKER// `'<name>'` matches at most one object member value.

 Applying the `quoted-member-name` to an object value in its input nodelist, it string is required to select the corresponding member value.